alexqxu/cellular-automata-simulator/doc/DESIGN.md

 each app to have access to a List of all the other Apps, or require the play/pause button to be in the more overarching SimulationRunner class.
 The first option would significantly increase the complexity of the project for little benefit for the user, and the second option would reduce the closedness of the program by putting half of the UI into a different class.

+* Another assumption made was that rules for custom simulations that check neighbors should be limited to a one-cell radius.
+This means that a cell can not check for cells that are two or more cells away from itself.
+All of the required simulations abide by this assumption.
+(Maverick please expand on this as you see fit)

 #### Features Affected by Assumptions

+* Because of the assumption that rules for custom simulations should only check for neighbors within a 1-cell radius, the infinite grids feature expands the Grid to accommodate active cells that move toward its edges by one row/column.
+(Maverick please expand on this as you see fit).

 ## New Features HowTo
 * How to add additional shapes